isomatter-labs/isomatter-labs.github.io/content/posts/composability.md

 or window management.
 Not because I had a philosophical problem with it, I just always held out that I wanted to use my operating system.
 Emacs was my IDE, not my computer[^1].

-Because of that line, however, I wasn't really using Emacs the way it was meant to be used.
+I tried it a few times, but it very rarely lasted more than a day or two.

-I wasn't living in my "Lisp Machine" -- I never had been.
+As a result, I wasn't really using my "Lisp Machine" -- I never had been.

 I was only experiencing that phenomenal introspection when I was updating my config.
 It wasn't part of my workflow, it wasn't part of my tooling.